 Answer: Having spent most of my career as an emergency room veterinarian at one of the largest emergency hospitals in the country, I appreciate that you want to raise awareness for the many risks Halloween can pose to dogs.
-Each Halloween, veterinary clinics care for dogs (and cats) that have gotten into trouble on and around Halloween – and there many ways for dog owners to take precautions.
+Each Halloween, veterinary clinics care for dogs (and cats) that have gotten into trouble on and around Halloween – and there are many ways for dog owners to take precautions.

 Many of the food and treats we enjoy on Halloween are toxic to dogs, and some can be deadly.
 Unlike cats, who tend to be picky eaters, many dogs will eat anything – including the wrapper in which the treat is stored.

-- Hard Candies – Hard candy can also present a problem for dogs.
+- Hard Candies: Hard candy can also present a problem for dogs.
 Large quantities of hard candies and gum can clump up in the stomach and cause a risk of obstruction.

-- Raisins – Some Halloween treat-givers often choose to pass out small boxes of raisins.
+- Raisins: Some Halloween treat-givers often choose to pass out small boxes of raisins.
 This option is great for children, but raisins and grapes are dangerous to dogs and can cause renal failure.
 Be sure that you keep raisins out of your dog’s reach at all times.
 If your dog consumes raisins, please call your veterinarian or veterinary emergency center immediately.
 Prompt action can be helpful in reducing the risk to your pet.

-- Candy Wrappers – Toxicity with candy is not the only concern, the wrappers can also be an issue, as they can become lodged in your pet’s throat or intestinal tract, requiring surgery to remove.
+- Candy Wrappers: Toxicity with candy is not the only concern.
+The wrappers can also be an issue, as they can become lodged in your pet’s throat or intestinal tract, requiring surgery to remove.
 Wrappers that are foil or cellophane have the potential to result in gastrointestinal irritation.

 Halloween Costume and Decor Dog Safety

 Avoid purchasing costumes for pets that have dangling parts or pieces that can be chewed off.
 In addition, costumes on your pet can result in overheating, impaired vision, and even difficulty breathing if it covers the face or is too restrictive around the pet’s neck or chest.

 Glow Sticks and Glow Jewelry

-Candles, Flashlights and Battery-Operated Décor
+Candles, Flashlights, and Battery-Operated Décor

 The fact that this holiday is primarily celebrated at night means greater use of candles and battery-operated decorations.
 Use candles with care.
 Wagging tails and sniffing noses can land on flames that may result in injury and burns.
-Keep all battery-operated toys and decor out of reach from curious pets, as they can be chewed or ingested resulting in a visit to the emergency veterinarian clinic.
+Keep all battery-operated toys and decor out of reach from curious pets, as they can be chewed or ingested, resulting in a visit to the emergency veterinarian clinic.